-- Acclimate the flooring, adhesive and subfloor at the jobsite in the area to be installed to a stable and consistent temperature between 65°F and 85°F (18°C and 29°C) and a minimum of 68°F (20°C) for spray adhesives with ambient relative humidity between 35% and 65% RH.
+Acclimate the flooring, adhesive and subfloor at the jobsite in the area to be installed to a stable and consistent temperature between 65°F and 85°F (18°C and 29°C) and a minimum of 68°F (20°C) for spray adhesives with ambient relative humidity between 35% and 65% RH.
 The key is to condition the flooring materials, adhesive and jobsite environment to closely match the facilities operational environmental conditions.
 Maintain the stable and consistent temperature for a minimum of 48 hours before, during, and for a minimum of 48 hours after installation.
-Check the subfloor surface, flooring materials and sundries with a temperature gauge and confirm all are at the same temperature (no more than 2°F difference) before and during the entire installation. - > Stack plank and tile flooring no more than 5 cartons high and store rolls standing upright.
-Space all flooring at least 6 inches apart for acclimation.
-Sheet goods require further conditioning and relaxing by making room cuts and allowing the flooring to lay flat on the floor for 24 hours before installation. - Radiant heated subfloors must be turned off 2 days or longer before installation until 2 days after installation and temperature maintained with supplemental heat.
-Gradually bring the temperature up 2°F (1°C) per day until reaching normal operating temperature. - > Stable acclimation of materials and substrate usually takes a minimum of 24 hours to accomplish and may take up to 72 hours or longer depending on storage and jobsite environmental conditions.
-Check for consistent and stable temperature of the flooring materials and subfloor surface before and throughout the installation process. - After installation maintain a consistent operational temperature and RH for optimal flooring performance.
+Check the subfloor surface, flooring materials and sundries with a temperature gauge and confirm all are at the same temperature (no more than 2°F difference) before and during the entire installation.

+- Sheet goods require further conditioning and relaxing by making room cuts and allowing the flooring to lay flat on the floor for 24 hours before installation.
+For cuts that are showing roll memory by curling up and not laying flat, it may be necessary to back-roll the materials in a loose coil 1 ft.
+(30 cm) in diameter and stand on end overnight - Radiant heated subfloors must be turned off 2 days or longer before installation until 2 days after installation and temperature maintained with supplemental heat.
+Gradually bring the temperature up 2°F (1°C) per day until reaching normal operating temperature. - Stable acclimation of materials and substrate usually takes a minimum of 24 hours to accomplish and may take up to 72 hours or longer depending on storage and jobsite environmental conditions.
+Check for consistent and stable temperature of the flooring materials and subfloor surface before and throughout the installation process. - After installation, maintain a consistent operational temperature and RH for optimal flooring performance.
 The minimum floor surface temperature should not go below 55°F (13°C).